Female founded, Turkish owned:

-Rafiks are Turkish Modern yemenis---my version of the classic unisex shoes and boots that have been made by hand in my native Turkey for over 600 years.
-When I embraced my country's ancient shoemaking tradition I became intimately involved in every step of production--from choosing the leathers to learning how to stitch a pair myself.
+Rafiks are the most authentic shoes of their kind in the world.
+They are Turkish Modern yemenis---my version of the classic unisex shoes and boots that have been made by hand in my native Turkey for around 700 years.
+When I embraced my country's ancient shoemaking tradition nearly a decade ago I became intimately involved in every step of production--from choosing the leathers to learning how to stitch a pair myself.
 The designs are novel, but the materials--the highest quality leathers--and the craftsmanship are faithfully traditional.
 I make Rafiks the same way they always have been: hand-stitched using two long needles and a waxed string that joins together the sole, the insole, and the upper.
-The stitching is what gives the shoes their distinctive look (and what inspired Rafiks' trademark X on the heel).
+The stitching is what gives the shoes their distinctive look.
 It's also what makes this such a physically demanding craft.
 I am the first woman to embrace this tradition, and out of all of the crafts I have endeavored to learn this has been the most fun to share.

 -Seyda Carter, Founder of Turkish Modern and Creator of Rafiks.